McNative/McNative/README.md

 **McNative is currently in alpha state, McNative will be open for developers in the beta state**

 ### Wiki
-Checkour the McNative Wiki page.
+Checkout the McNative Wiki page.
   * [Wiki](https://github.com/McNative/McNative/wiki)

 ### For Administrators